Michael Croissant – Master of Abstracted Humanity

 Croissant came from a family with artistic roots (his father was a painter) and received his education at renowned institutions such as the Schule des Deutschen Handwerks, a private art school, and the Akademie der Bildenden Künste in Munich.
 He later taught as a professor at the Städelschule in Frankfurt, Germany.
 His artistic career began as a stonemason in Landau.

 Michael Croissant’s artistic development is characterized by a constant reduction and abstraction of form.
 In the 1970s, a drastic change in his style took place – His work evolved from an intense exploration of the human figure and the forms of nature in the 1950s and 1960s to an ever greater reduction.
-He incorporated motifs from fauna, mythology, and the human face.
+He took motifs from fauna, mythology and especially the human face.
 Croissant always remained in search of a contemporary image of the human being, which he artistically realized with ever greater fractures.

 His work has been presented in many solo and group exhibitions, including the retrospective of the Frankfurter Kunstverein in 1990 and the first exhibition of the sculpture biennial “Blickachsen” in 1997.
 Several of his sculptures are installed in public spaces, while others are part of private collections or important museum collections.